-A poll taken during Taxamo’s 100-day countdown to the EU VAT rules event in London has revealed that digital service merchants are still very much in the dark ahead of the introduction of these new rules.
+A poll taken during Taxamo’s 100-day countdown to the EU VAT rules event in London has revealed that digital service businesses are still very much in the dark ahead of the introduction of these new rules.

 From left: Esteban Van Goor, Baker & McKenzie; Andrew Webb, senior indirect taxes policy manager at HMRC, and John McCarthy, CEO of Taxamo, chat during the Taxamo 100-day countdown event in Barclays Accelerator Centre (within Tech City), East London, on Tuesday, September 23, 2014.
 Photo: Pepe Ronnie

 It was an interesting day for us here at Taxamo.
 It has reinforced our view that businesses require a bespoke solution, but it also revealed that many digital service businesses are still unaware of the new rules, let alone the need to be compliant.
 This will have to change prior to 1 January 2015.
 This is the date – set in stone – when the rules for digital service businesses change.